cabforum/smime/SBR.md

 ### 4.4.1 Conduct constituting certificate acceptance
 No stipulation.

-No stipulation.

 ### 4.4.2 Publication of the certificate by the CA
 No stipulation.

-No stipulation.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities
 No stipulation.

-No stipulation.

 ## 4.5 Key pair and certificate usage
 No stipulation.

-No stipulation.

 ### 4.5.1 Subscriber private key and certificate usage
 No stipulation.

-No stipulation.

 ### 4.5.2 Relying party public key and certificate usage
-No stipulation.

 No stipulation.